-Liferay Sync’s power rests in its ability to propagate between the portal and connected Sync clients.
-When a user deletes a file from a connected client, Sync also deletes the file in the portal and in any other connected clients.
-Likewise, if a user deletes a file in the portal, Sync also deletes the file in all connected clients.
+Liferay Sync’s power rests in its ability to propagate between the Liferay Portal instance and connected Sync clients.
+When a user deletes a file from a connected client, Sync also deletes the file in the instance and in any other connected clients.
+Likewise, if a user deletes a file in the instance, Sync also deletes the file in all connected clients.
 In other words, anywhere a user deletes a file, Sync deletes it everywhere.
 You’re probably thinking, “This is a disaster waiting to happen!”
 Don’t fret!
-Liferay’s Recycle Bin is enabled by default and lets you recover deleted files.
+Liferay Portal’s Recycle Bin is enabled by default and lets you recover deleted files.
 You can access the Recycle Bin from each site’s Site Administration menu.

 Ensuring Sync Security

-As an administrator, you’re undoubtedly concerned about the security of all connections to and from your portal.
-As long as your server is configured to use HTTPS, Sync clients communicate securely with your portal with user-supplied credentials.
+As an administrator, you’re undoubtedly concerned about the security of all connections to and from your Liferay Portal instance.
+As long as your server is configured to use HTTPS, Sync clients communicate securely with your instance with user-supplied credentials.
 Users can only access the documents and sites they’re permitted to access.
-To support Security Mode in the Sync mobile client and securely transmit files, your Liferay server must also use SSL.
-The next section demonstrates how Sync’s permissions work with portal’s permissions.
+To support Security Mode in the Sync mobile client and securely transmit files, your Liferay Portal server must also use SSL.
+The next section demonstrates how Sync’s permissions work with your Liferay Portal instance’s permissions.

 Liferay Sync Permissions Demonstration

-Sync uses Liferay’s default permissions to determine files and folders to sync with the user’s devices.
-It can only sync files a user can access in the portal.
+Sync uses Liferay Portal’s default permissions to determine files and folders to sync with the user’s devices.
+It can only sync files a user can access in the Liferay Portal instance.
 After installing the desktop Sync client, you can follow the steps below to test this functionality.

 First, enter the text

 classified information into a new text file and save it on your desktop as